Finding the Mapleton Tramline today

 42

-Photo 40: This image is believed to show the Mapleton rounding the end of the promontory seen in Photo 38.
+Photo 40: This image is believed to show the Dulong rounding the end of the spur seen in Photos 38 and 39.
 Photograph courtesy Sunshine Coast Libraries

-The picture above shows the tram route rounding the end of the promontory, heading south, and then heading north along the edge of the escarpment, just below Kureelpa Falls Road.
+Photo 39 shows the tram route rounding the end of the high spur or promontory, heading south, and then heading north along the edge of the escarpment, just below Kureelpa Falls Road.
 The white dot at left centre corresponds with the right-hand orange dot in Photo 25.
 Approaching the summit, three houses have been built on the formation, and two of then used the roadbed as access driveways.

 The deep cutting where the tramway passed under Kureelpa Falls Road was filled in about forty years ago.
 The entrance of the house at No. 103 on that road is on the alignment, and on the opposite, west side of the road, a driveway curving downhill round to the north-west is exactly on the tramway centre-line.
 This is the top of Doig's Bank.